 The Special Education Director or designee is authorized to issue a pre-suspension notification to a professional employee.
 This notification shall include the length and reason for the suspension as well as the deadline for the employee to exercise his or her right to appeal the suspension to the Executive Committee before it is imposed.
-At the request of the professional employee made within five calendar days of receipt of a pre-suspension notification, the Executive Committee will conduct a presuspension hearing.
+At the request of the professional employee made within five calendar days of receipt of a pre-suspension notification, the Executive Committee will conduct a pre-suspension hearing.
 The Executive Committee shall notify the professional employee of the date and time of the hearing.
 At the pre-suspension hearing, the professional employee or his/her representative may present evidence.
-If the employee does not appeal the pre-suspension notification, the Executive Director or designee shall report the action to the Executive Committee at its next regularly scheduled meeting.
+If the employee does not appeal the pre-suspension notification, the Executive Committee at its next regularly scheduled meeting.